tsnellgrove/dark_castle3/doc/story.md

 - [1048 GUE] {Burt is 22; Events of DC1}

-Narrative Ideas:
-- Need a poetic tragedy
-- Need character details
-- How does guard goblin become the ultimate "local" villain?
+*** To Do List ***

+To Do:
+    - [DONE] capture key existing story text from game
+    - [DONE] capture general notes and ideas on Narrative
+    - [DONE] create initial timeline
+    - [DONE] how did Willie come to rule Bright Castle?
+    - [DONE] fill out the Dark Castle disaster - what sort of human frailty / dire betrayal led to this?
+    - [DONE] a bit more info on Tabitha's kingdom... how related to the kingdom of Bright Castle
+    - [DONE] fill out Nana's tale
+    - [TBD] briefly tell Willie's backstory
+    - [TBD] tell Burt's tale and how he was partly raised by Nana
+    - [TBD] full end-to-end story Review / timeline true-up
+    - [TBD] compose updated story text based on new backstory
+    - [TBD] compose game intro / inventory / biscuit description / trademark inscription based on story

 *** Detailed Narrative ***

+The Last of the Flatheads:
+    William Herbert Flathead (also known as "Willie the Wanderer") was born...

 Willie's Reign:
     Willie arrived at "High Castle" soon after gaining the Twenty Treasures of Zork.
 At the time, High Castle was an outpost of the GUE and had been under stewardship ever since the empire's fall 65 years earlier.
 The Steward, the eldest son of High Castle's first steward and equal measures entitled and insecure in his reign, would doubtless have been intimidated by Willie's prowers and fame alone.
 But when Willie visited the castle courtyard - with the withered tree and waterless fountain - both destined to be barren until the return of the Flathead line - the Fountain errupted in a gyzer of water and the Tree burst forth in leaf and fruit.
 Thus Willie's heritage was revealed and (to his great surprise) he was proclaimed King on the spot by the acclimation of the populace.
 The Steward could only look on, stripped of his station, glowering with impotent rage and envy.
 And while the people loved Willie from the start, the Steward was not alone in his displeasure.
 The High Priest was also in a state of silent, vindictive furry.

     Willie was an open-hearted man of the people.
 He came from the streets himself and felt a bond with the less fortunate.
-He saw that the Steward's taxes - and the High Priets tithes - on the poor were far too high - and that the nobility were nearly untaxed - and uncaring of the tax impact on himself (he was likely the richest man of the land at the time) he rewrote the tax code to shift the burden.
-He was also a huge believer in education and the notion that any man - or woman - could "pull themselves up by thar bootstraps".He noted that the treasury was already healthy (though not as healthy as it should have been given the tax rates) and spent liberally to provide education and opportunity for all.
+He saw that the Steward's taxes - and the High Priets tithes - on the poor were far too high - and that the nobility were nearly untaxed.
+Uncaring of the tax impact on himself (he was likely the richest man of the land at the time) he rewrote the tax code to shift the burden.
+He was also a huge believer in education and the notion that any man - or woman - could "pull themselves up by thar bootstraps".
+He noted that the treasury was already healthy (though not as healthy as it should have been given the tax rates) and spent liberally to provide education and opportunity for all.
 He was also a fair handed man by nature and thus put a stop to curruption wherever he came across it.
 Perhaps most distressing to the Steward and the High Priest, Willie was not just a man of the people - he was a man of *all* people.
 He renamed "High Castle" to "Bright Castle" and threw open the gates to all.
-He embraced Elven minstrals and Dwarven craftsmen as full citizens and supported the arts generously.
+He embraced Elven minstrals and Dwarven craftsmen alike as full citizens and supported the arts generously.
 It was the golden era of Bright Castle.
 There was music and joy in the streets and it was said that every day felt like festival day.
 And yet, like so many golden ages, it was to last just a briefly.

     Willie was at least mildly aware that he was up-ending the order of things and therefore likely upsetting the previous standard bearers.
-He did his best to maintain at least civil relations with the Steward (who he made the new Sherif) and the High Priest (who he shared power as best he could under the notion of separation of church and state) - but to no avail.
-In truth, he - and the land - might have been better off had Willie simply thrown them both in the dungeons - but then he likely could not have been the beacon of light that he was had that been his practice.
+He did his best to maintain at least civil relations with the Steward (who he made the new Sherif) and the High Priest (with whom he shared power as best he could under the notion of separation of church and state) - but to no avail.
+In truth, he - and the kingdom - might have been better off had Willie simply thrown them both in the dungeons - but then he likely could not have been the beacon of light that he was had that been his practice.

     The Steward and High Priest were deeply offended by Willie's liberal ways and incensed that their own powers had been circumscribed.
 But beyond policy and ideology, for both men, it was personal.
 The Steward, a vain and small minded man who, even when in power, had been defensive of his position and accutely sensitive to any slight, would be forever vengeful for his loss of office.
-In taught whispered tones he spoke of Willie as a fraudulent usurper.
+In taut whispered tones he spoke of Willie as a fraudulent usurper to those he trusted.
 And the High Priest had his own dark reasons for wrath.
 For some years he'd had his lustful and letcherous eye on the beautiful young baker who sang so sweetly, in such pure notes, in the church choir.
 But she was wilful and stuborn and swore that no man would rule her.
 The High Priest searched daily for a means of entrapment but under Willie's rule, his means were limited.
-Three years into Willie's rule, it became clear that Willie and the lass were meant for each other.
+Three years into Willie's rule, it became clear that Willie and the young woman were meant for each other.
 And less than a year later, Willie informed the High Priest that, in total disregard of church tradition, he planned to wed her publically.
 The High Priest's jealousy knew no bounds.
 Secretly, nightly, the he and the Steward prayed at the church's alter for Willie's demise.

 Willie and Nana's Courtship:
     Depsite their considerable age gap, Willie and Nana, known then as Miss Tiffany Baker, were simply made for each other.
 He was decisive, gruff, open-hearted, and pragmatic.
 She was kind, idealistic, empathic, and, fearless.
 Where Willie made right by the sword, Nana made right through her baking.
 They met at the Spring Festival which happened to also be Nana's 21st birthday.
 What started as good natured bartering over the price of baked goods (where Willie was immediately taken to meet the only stallkeeper willing to demand full price from the King) turned into a wide-ranging, evening-long discussion on favorite books, economic policy, and the correct way in which to eat jumble crab pie (Nana was incredulous that Willie would use a new-fangled fork rather than a spoon).
 Their first conversation was, for the most part, an extended debate.
 Anyone watching (and many were) would have anticipated the evening ending with either Willie being slapped or Nana being tossed into the dungeons.
 But in truth, each of them came away from the night intrigued - they were each forces of nature who had not before then met their match.